 ENTERTAINMENT QUOTIENT: 5/5

 Beautifully crafted plot along with an extraordinary theme, full of emotions and drama with just the right dose of thrill and adventure; this book will not let you get off its hook until you have read it in its entirety.

-Battling the new formed insecurities, severity of the weather and many unspeakable perils, The Travelling Symphony maneuver their way between hostile towns and dangerous territories to keep moving, the only force driving them embedded in the famous Star Trek: Voyager line which beautifully graces their caravan – Because survival is insufficient.
+Battling the new formed insecurities, the severity of the weather and many unspeakable perils, The Travelling Symphony manoeuvre their way between hostile towns and dangerous territories to keep moving, the only force driving them embedded in the famous Star Trek: Voyager line which beautifully graces their caravan – Because survival is insufficient.